(The above came from a Detroit Free Press newspaper article from, I believe, the early 1980's.)

 |(from left) a school house, Logan County Courthouse, and Doc Howard's Office - three buildings from the 19th century that are now preserved for generations to come and learn|

-Old Sturbridge Village in Massachusetts formed a similar idea as Greenfield Village, except they present life as it was in only the early part of the 19th century.
-There is also Connor Prairie in Indiana, which does mid-19th century, Crossroads Village in Flint, Michigan shows mid-to-late 19th century, and Charlton Park - also in Michigan - is late 19th and early 20th centuries.
+Then there is Old Salem Village in North Carolina, depicting 18th century life, and Old Sturbridge Village in Massachusetts, present early 19th century life.
+We also have Connor Prairie in Indiana, which does mid-19th century, Crossroads Village in Flint, Michigan shows mid-to-late 19th century, and Charlton Park - also in Michigan - is late 19th and early 20th centuries.
 There are numerous other open-air museums around the country where ancient structures have found new locations and, thus, new life.

 |A very authentic-looking 19th century scene at Crossroads Village|